+3.3.1 Final Plat

-- 3.3.1 A Final Plat shall include the following information: - 3.3.1.1 The lines of all streets and roads with names, alley lines, lot lines, building setback lines, lots numbered in numerical order (including Common Open Space), reserva- tions for easements and any areas to be dedicated to public use or sites for other than residential use with notes stating their purpose and any limitations. - 3.3.1.2 Sufficient data to determine readily and reproduce on the ground the location, bear- ing and length of every street line, lot line, boundary line, block line and building line whether curved or straight, and curved property lines that are not the boundary of curved streets. - 3.3.1.3 All existing utilities (i.e. water, sewer and fire hydrants). - 3.3.1.4 All existing structures. - 3.3.1.5 All dimensions to the nearest 100th of a foot and bearings to the nearest second. - 3.3.1.6 Location and description of monuments.
-The approximate distance and bearing at the rightof-way line from a corner of the subdivided property to the nearest public cross road, including the name of the road, and rounded to the nearest foot. - 3.3.1.7 The names and locations of adjoining subdivisions and streets and the location and ownership of adjoining properties. - 3.3.1.8 Date, title and name of the subdivision, designer of the subdivision, vicinity map, graphic scale, total acreage subdivided, zoning classification and true north arrow. - 3.3.1.9 Any restrictive covenants which are to apply to lots or other parcels within the subdi-vision. - 3.3.2 The following certificates are required on the plat (See Appendix). - 3.3.2.1 Certification showing that the applicant is the land owner and dedicates the streets, rightsof-ways, utilities and any sites for public use to the Town of Atoka. - 3.3.2.2 Certification of the placement of monuments. - 3.3.2.3 Certification by the Tennessee Department of Environment and Conservation of ap- proval of an individual subsurface waste disposal system or water system. - 3.3.2.4 Certificate of Approval by the secretary of the Planning Commission. - 3.3.2.5 Certificate of Sport Shooting Range Area.
-Pursuant to Public Act 2004 Chapter 494, any new subdivision that is located in whole or in part within 1000 feet of any portion of the outside boundary of any land on which is contained a sport shooting range (defined as an area designated and operated for the use of rifles, pistols, silhouettes, skeet, trap, black powder, or other similar sport shooting), the owner shall provide a certificate (See Appendix).
+A Final Plat shall include the following information:

+- 3.3.1.1 The lines of all streets and roads with names, alley lines, lot lines, building setback lines, lots numbered in numerical order (including Common Open Space), reservations for easements and any areas to be dedicated to public use or sites for other than residential use with notes stating their purpose and any limitations. - 3.3.1.2 Sufficient data to determine readily and reproduce on the ground the location, bearing and length of every street line, lot line, boundary line, block line and building line whether curved or straight, and curved property lines that are not the boundary of curved streets. - 3.3.1.3 All existing utilities (i.e. water, sewer and fire hydrants). - 3.3.1.4 All existing structures. - 3.3.1.5 All dimensions to the nearest 100th of a foot and bearings to the nearest second. - 3.3.1.6 Location and description of monuments.
+The approximate distance and bearing at the right of way line from a corner of the subdivided property to the nearest public crossroad, including the name of the road, and rounded to the nearest foot. - 3.3.1.7 The names and locations of adjoining subdivisions and streets and the location and ownership of adjoining properties. - 3.3.1.8 Date, title and name of the subdivision, designer of the subdivision, vicinity map, graphic scale, total acreage subdivided, zoning classification and true north arrow. - 3.3.1.9 Any restrictive covenants which are to apply to lots or other parcels within the subdivision.